 When played together, these three fundamental VR fitness titles form the backbone of a complete full-body workout.

-Following the initial groundfloor of consumer-grade 6DOF VR in 2017, the budding 2018 VR catalog was full of games and applications that mix VR gameplay with physical activity.
-We heralded a decent share of new active titles like Beat Saber and Creed: Rise to Glory.
-We uncovered crafty ways to boost fitness potential in titles like Skyrim VR and Rec Room.
-And we reported on the unknown existing fitness potential in titles like VRChat.
+Following the initial ground floor of consumer-grade 6DOF VR landing in 2017, the catalog has filled up with VR games and applications that mix gameplay with physical activity.
+Since then, we’ve heralded a decent share of new active titles like Beat Saber and Creed: Rise to Glory, we’ve uncovered crafty ways to boost fitness potential in titles like Skyrim VR and Rec Room, and we’ve reported on the unknown existing fitness potential in titles like VRChat.

-Through all of 2018, VR Fitness Insider has been on the tail of the newest active trends in the VR industry.
-But recently, I’ve felt like something’s missing.
-As if all of the new trends in VR are still shadowed by the game that, for a long time, was known only for its mythically extreme player brutality.
+Through all of 2018, VR Fitness Insider has been on the tail of the newest active gaming trends in the VR industry.
+But recently, something feels like it’s missing – as if all of the new gaming trends in VR are still shadowed by the game that, for a long time, we’ve praised for its brutality.

-I’m speaking, of course, about The Thrill of the Fight.
+We’re speaking, of course, about The Thrill of the Fight.
 The game that we previously noted as the single greatest VR boxing game to exist as of its initial early access launch.
-To this day, I subconsciously compare every physical challenge I face in VR back to the harrowing three-minute long skirmishes which define The Thrill of the Fight.
+To this day, we still compare every physical challenge we face in VR back to the harrowing three-minute long skirmishes which define The Thrill of the Fight.

 One of the key problems of VR-for-fitness is that, most of the time, it’s easy to miss out on giving all of your muscles the right amount of action they need.

+One of the key problems of VR-for-fitness is that, most of the time, it’s easy to miss out on giving all of your muscles the right amount of action they need.
 Beat Saber, for instance, is the best consistent cardio workout you can get in VR.
-Playing around with new songs and challenging yourself to beat global leaderboards will get you up and moving around every single day without you compartmentalizing your game time and your workout time separately.
+Playing around with new songs and challenging yourself to beat global leaderboards will get you up and moving around every single day.
 It also teaches you how to be more flexible and dextrous in your movements.

-But Beat Saber is not a better leg workout than BOXVR.
-And it’s not going to challenge your pectorals and triceps like The Thrill of the Fight.
+However, Beat Saber has not shown to be a better leg workout than BOXVR.
+Likewise, it hasn’t shown to challenge your pectorals and triceps as well as The Thrill of the Fight.
 In practice, while each of the three games greatly teases the territory of the other two, they each do one thing particularly better than the others.

-If you tap boxes or hit them like drums, you still get to keep going and you still earn points.
+If you tap boxes or hit them like drums, you still get to keep going, and you still earn points.
 If you forget your form while playing BOXVR, you’ll miss your squats and be unable to land punches.
-And if you forget your form in The Thrill of the Fight, your opponent might plow your face into the ring.
+And if you forget your form in The Thrill of the Fight, your opponent might plow your virtual face into the floor.

 The Thrill of the Fight is a wild ride.
 A horribly underrated wild ride, but a wild ride nonetheless.

-Here’s the thing though: all three of these games will make your heart rate hit peak efficiency if you practice them regularly.
-But “cardio workout” isn’t enough here.
+All three of these games will build cardio if you practice them regularly.
+But cardio isn’t enough here if you’re looking to build your strength.
 You want to feed all of your muscles.

 Do you play all three regularly?
 Let us know in the comments.